latentflip/domthing/README.md

+# dömthing

+(pronounced with as many diphthongs as possible, e.g: do-wum-thay-ang)

-# What is this?
+## What is this?

 A DOM-aware, mustache/handlebars-like, templating engine.
 Heavily inspired by HTMLBars.

-# How do i I use it?
+## How do i I use it?

 Check out the demo repo at http://github.com/latentflip/domthing-demo